 Regardless of what you choose, you’ll need to decide which insurance is going to work for you.
 If you are within the time guidelines and there’ll be no lap in your provincial coverage, you can quickly get a quote online through Kanetix.ca or World Nomads or any of the sites we’ve reviewed and you should be fine.

-However, if you’re going to be outside the provincial time limits, none of the traditional travel insurance plans may apply to you.
+However, if you’re going to be outside the Canadian provincial time limits, none of the traditional travel insurance plans may apply to you.

-As I mentioned before, the vast majority of travel insurance providers require continuous provincial health care.
+As I mentioned before, the vast majority of Canadian travel insurance providers require continuous provincial health care.
 It might not be apparent right away but it’s usually in the fine print.
 Be sure to carefully read your travel insurance policy before you buy it.

-In the case of the Manitoban couple, they knew they were going to exceed their seven month out of province maximum.
+In the case of the Manitoba couple, they knew they were going to exceed their seven month out of province maximum.
 That means that after seven months they would no longer be covered by either the province or any traditional travel plan they purchased.